Eden Hazard: The little magician who deserved so much more

 This was a side who had just won their first Champions League title and with the players there, the new talent coming in and the best academy in Europe, should have been poised to dominate for years.

-Since then the club have won two Premier League titles, one FA Cup, one League Cup and one - possibly two - Europa Leagues.
+Since then the club have won two Premier League titles, one FA Cup, one League Cup and two Europa Leagues.
 By no means a bad haul, more than every club in England bar Manchester City, in fact, but it feels unsatisfactory.

 The paradoxical self-fulfilling prophecy/joke that Chelsea have become in the past few years is not Hazard’s fault, by any means.